pfdubois/BridgeBidding/source/AdvancedCB.rst

 a 1N rebid by opener after responder bids a major.
 Responder distinguishes invitational vs. game-forcing hands with his first rebid.

+Playing this convention instead of NMF is, as Marty Bergen says, "Infinitely easier and better".

 .. note::

    Some also play TWNMF after auctions that begin 1♣ - 1♦; I do not, to avoid